|

 Elisabetta Foradori.

-Her wines are the reference point for this wonderful grape, a variety that's
+Her wines had been the reference point for this wonderful grape, a variety that's

 particular to the Campo Rotaliano, a small region north of Trento.